Entanglement cost for infinite-dimensional physical systems: Preliminaries

 If the alphabet $\mathcal{X}$ is infinite, which will be the case for a generic infinite-dimensional state, then the strongly typical set~\cite[Definition~2]{Ho_2010_unified_typicality} (see also Ref.~\cite{YEUNG-BOOK}) will include sequences in which some of the symbols, namely those with very small probabilities, appear a \emph{non-asymptotic number of times}.
-We could call this the `rare' part of the state $\rho_{AB}^{\otimes n}$.
+We could call this the ``rare'' part of the state $\rho_{AB}^{\otimes n}$.
 What entanglement dilution protocol do we use for this rare part, given that we cannot rely anymore on the asymptotic protocol?
-We will solve this problem by devising a more `wasteful' protocol that is to be applied specifically to the rare part of the state.
+We will solve this problem by devising a more ``wasteful'' protocol that is to be applied specifically to the rare part of the state.
 The crux of our argument is to show that the corresponding waste of resources can be controlled and made arbitrarily small asymptotically.

-\item At the same time, the converse part of the argument needed to establish~\eqref{Hayden_et_al_result} also fails in infinite dimensions.
-One reason for this failure is because in this case the asymptotic continuity inequality~\eqref{asymptotic_continuity_EoF}, which plays a key role in proving~\eqref{Hayden_et_al_result}, trivializes in the limit of infinite dimensions, i.e., of taking $d\to\infty$ in~\eqref{asymptotic_continuity_EoF}.
-And this is for a good reason: the entanglement of formation, like most entropic quantities, ceases to be continuous in infinite dimensions.
-In practice, the well-known fact that quantum entropy is discontinuous everywhere in infinite dimensions~\cite[Sec.~II.D]{Wehrl} already implies that the entanglement of formation is discontinuous at all pure states.
-This problem has been identified before in~\cite{nonclassicality}, where it was termed ``asymptotic continuity catastrophe.''
-We will solve it by showing that we can apply to the problem a one-sided continuity bound recently established in Ref.~\cite{Shirokov2022}.
+\item At the same time, the converse part of the argument needed to establish~\eqref{Hayden_et_al_result} also fails in for infinite-dimensional systems.
+One reason for this failure is because in this case the asymptotic continuity inequality~\eqref{asymptotic_continuity_EoF}, which plays a key role in proving~\eqref{Hayden_et_al_result}, trivializes in the limit $d\to\infty$.
+And this is for a good reason: the entanglement of formation, like most entropic quantities, ceases to be continuous in the infinite-dimensional case.
+In practice, the well-known fact that quantum entropy of is discontinuous everywhere if the underlying Hilbert space is infinite dimensional~\cite[Sec.~II.D]{Wehrl} already implies that the entanglement of formation is discontinuous at all pure states.
+This problem has been identified before in Ref.~\cite{nonclassicality}, where it was termed ``asymptotic continuity catastrophe.''
+We will solve it by means of the semi-continuity bound recently established in Ref.~\cite{Shirokov2022}.